ViscousTests/website/content/docs/society/utopia.md

 described above, and therefore will not need to worry about how to monetize their work (which wastes everyone's time and energy, and cuts people out of the creative process).

+Specifically, I think we should severely limit copyright laws and allow people to copy and access all digital content freely, including source code, movies, books, school courses, "trade secrets", etc.
+Direct compensation for this work would come from UBI and possibly grants if UBI doesn't cover all expenses.

 ### Freedom of Direction